1st Renfrew and Dumbarton Artillery Volunteers: Greece

 4th Division was now relieved from the front line.
 It was intended to send it to the Middle East for rest, but it was diverted to Greece where civil war (the so-called Dekemvriana) had broken out after the withdrawal of German occupying forces.
 Some of the infantry were airlifted, the remainder of the division without heavy equipment was sent by sea to Faliron Bay on 12 December.
 The artillery regiments were reorganised as infantry for internal security duties and guarding prisoners, any artillery support required being provided by Royal Navy warships.
 By 16 December the division had established defences round the base and began methodically clearing the road from Faliron to Athens on 17 December while the dismounted gunners and Greek National Guard defended the base and communications.
 Bitter fighting went on into the new year.
 The Greek People's Liberation Army (ELAS) began withdrawing from central Athens on 27 December, and the British started an offensive on 2 January 1945.
 ELAS retreated completely from Athens on 5 January, although fighting went on in other parts of the country.

-77th (Highland) Field Regiment remained in Greece until after the end of World War II.
+77th (Highland) Field Regiment remained in Greece until after the end of the Second World War.
 It was placed in suspended animation on 20 February 1946.